Women’s Wellness Retreat

 -

-The annual Women’s Wellness retreat is a transformative experience, offering four nights and three days of connection, growth, and inspiration.
+The annual Women’s Wellness Retreat is a transformative experience, offering four days and three nights of connection, growth, and inspiration.

 Past participants have laughingly described this gathering as “a summer horse camp for adults” and it really is all that.
 We encourage you to relax, have fun, and enjoy the company of women, horses, camp canines, forest dwellers and the spirits of the ancestors.